Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

    primary module interface unit
      A :term:`module interface unit` which exports a named module that is not a :term:`partition unit`.

+   strong module ownership
+     C++ implementations have settled on a model where the module "owns" the symbols declared within it.
+In practice, this means that the module name is included into the symbol mangling of entities declared within it.

    translation unit
      The smallest component of a compilation for a C++ program.
 Generally,